“11. Young Women,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Serve as temple and family history consultants, as called by the bishopric (see 25.2.4).

 The bishop’s foremost responsibility is to care for the young women and young men in his ward.
 He and his counselors learn their names and understand their home circumstances.
-They interview each young woman at least twice a year (see 31.1.7).
+They meet with each young woman at least twice a year (see 31.3.1).

 The bishop has responsibility for the ward Young Women organization.
 He meets regularly with the Young Women president.
 He reports on Young Women matters in bishopric meetings.